|Nutrition Facts (per serving)|

-Return the liqueur to clean bottles, seal, and drink when you want.
+Return liqueur to clean bottles, seal, and store.

 - Keep in mind that this recipe can take upwards of two months to make, so start the brewing in the autumn if you'd like to have the liqueur for Christmas.

 What to Do With Leftover Sloes

 No need to throw the sloes away, they have absorbed lots of sugar and alcohol; and can be enjoyed in a few ways.

 - Leftover sloes are delicious dipped in melted chocolate and served as an after-dinner treat.

 - Add a few soaked sloes to a game stew for added flavor; they really make a difference.

 - Cook the steeped sloes with a little more sugar, and serve as an alternative to Cranberry Sauce or add the sloes to a Christmas Relish.